sanjayrao23-oss/Accor-Assessment/README.md

 # Accor Assessment

-This repository contains my solution for the Accor SRE Assessment.
+This repository contains requirements cum solution as per the Assessment.

 ## Repository Structure